• Skip to primary navigation

 1. Alkani uses a thicker glass with a fatter bottom, which makes it more stable on the counter.

 3. Both units have a slight opening that exposes the coffee to the air, but that opening is very small for both.
-If this is a concern, place a plastic bag or plastic wrap over the opening during brewing.
-Also because both units are not watertight at the opening, resist the urge to shake the brewer to accelerate the brewing or if you do, cover the top and agitate it slowly.
+If this concerns you, place a plastic bag or wrap over the opening during brewing.
+Also, because both units are not watertight at the opening, resist the urge to shake the brewer to accelerate the brewing, or if you do, cover the top and agitate it slowly.

 4. If you use the container to store your coffee, the Alkani will take up more space horizontally (wider), and the Home and Above will use more space vertically (taller).
-I don’t use either for storage and instead transfer the coffee directly to mason jars.
+I don’t use either for storage; I transfer the coffee directly to Mason jars.

 If I could provide one improvement idea to either cold brewer, it would be to develop a cover to protect the glass.
 It could look and function similar to the one used to protect the glass on the Eva Solo Coffee Brewer.